 He was an official Porsche Team racer for 7 years.
 He drove 3 times the famous Mille Miglia race in Italy, set some records on his name in Montlhery and Monza and achieved victories in the 24hours of Le Mans

 and in on the Nurburgring.
 In september 1951 he was a member of the Porsche Worldrecord Team, together with Peter Max Muller, Walter Glockler, Huschke von Hannstein and Herman Ramelow.

 This team drove the 72 hour worldrecord on the Autodrom of Montlhery in a 1500 Porsche.
+At the 1956 Avus GP in Berlin, Richard von Frankenberg drove the Porsche prototype Typ 645.
+Unfortunately he was involved in a terrifying crash that he luckily survived.
+The accident was later nicknamed the Miracle of the Avus.
 In 1960 Richard von Frankenberg retired from the active race sport.
 He took up his habit of writing books, and worked as a independent journalist, tv reporter and quizmaster.
 But his love for cars never fainted.

 He was one of the founding members of the Maybach club in Germany and in spring 1970 the oldtimermuseum Schloss Langenburg opened.
 This museum would have never existed without Richard von Frankenberg who was the inspiring power behind it.

 November 11 1973, Richard von Frankenberg had a car accident at the German Highways and passed away at the age of 52.
 From 1952 until his death in 1973, von Frankenberg was the chief editor of the Porsche Christophorus Magazine.